-Excel Turn Off Page Scrolling with Up and Down Keys
+Excel Tutorial: Turn Off Page Scrolling with Up and Down Keys

 Have you ever noticed while working on Excel that something weird happens and the up and down arrow keys start to scroll the page instead of moving to the next cell?
 In this post, I will talk about why that happens and how to fix it so that up and down keys will move between cells again.